 months prior to the invasion, code named "Operation Sandcrab".
 On May 11, 1943 the US Army landed 2,000 troops of the "northern force" near Holtz Bay and a "southern force" at Massacre Bay.

 Defending the eastern portion of the island were

 2,600 Japanese troops.
 By May 17-18, the northern and souther forces linked up at Holtz Massacre Pass and compressed the surviving Japanese into the eastern corner of the island.
-On May 29, 1943 the surviving 1,000 Japanese launched a suicidal banzai charge gyokusai to kill themselves.
+On May 29, 1943 after 19 days of fighting the surviving 1,000 Japanese launched a suicidal banzai charge gyokusai to kill themselves.
 Officially, Attu was declared secure on May 30, 1943.